biggest-mac/2024-projects/02-15_mini-dump.md

 Story project about ghosts and ancestry
 Story project about getting lost
 Story project about discovering a portal to another world
+Essay project about "secret third thing" memes using a post structuralist approach